-(ii) Financial instruments designated at fair value through profit and loss
+(ii) Financial instruments designated at fair value through profit and loss f) Financial Assets and Liabilities(continued)

-Management designates certain non-derivative financial instruments and certain non-trading liabilities as fair value through profit and loss where doing so results in more relevant information.
+Management designates certain non-derivative financial instruments and certain nontrading liabilities as fair value through profit and loss where doing so results in more relevant information.
 Instruments so designated are hybrid products whose risks are hedged using a mixture of derivative or non-derivative products.

-These instruments are recognised initially at fair value and transaction costs are taken directly to the statement of comprehensive income.
-Gains and losses arising from changes in fair value are included in the statement of comprehensive income.
+These instruments are recognised initially at fair value and transaction costs are taken directly to profit and loss.
+Gains and losses arising from changes in fair value are included in profit and loss.